 - At least one year of work experience of compliance monitoring and reporting in the areas of Program Management, Case Management and/or Detention or Committed Facility Mgmt. or Residential setting.

 LIMITATIONS ON SELECTION

 LICENSES, REGISTRATIONS AND CERTIFICATIONS

-Online application process is strongly urged.
-However, if you are unable to apply on line you may mail a paper application to the address below or fax a paper application to the fax number below.
-If you choose to fax or use regular mail, you must include on each page of the attachment your First and Last Name, the Recruitment Number that is located at the top of the bulletin and the last 4 digits of your SS#.
-The paper application must be received by 5 pm, close of business, on the closing date for this recruitment, no postmarks will be accepted.
-Incorrect application forms will not be accepted:
+The online application process is strongly preferred.
+However, if you are unable to apply online, you may mail a paper application to the address below or fax a paper application to the fax number below.
+If you choose to fax or regular mail, you must include on each page of the attachment your first and last name, the recruitment number that is located at the top of this bulletin, and the last 4 digits of your social security number.
+The paper application must be received at the address below by 5 pm: close of business, on the closing date for this recruitment, no postmark will be accepted.
+Incorrect application forms will not be accepted.

 Maryland Department of Juvenile Services